 Grocery stores that sell alcohol need liquor liability insurance.
 This policy protects your store if a customer buys alcohol then goes on to harm someone or damage property.

-Once a grocery store reaches its policy limit, umbrella insurance (or excess liability insurance) boosts coverage on general liability or employer's liability policies.
+Once a grocery store reaches its policy limit, umbrella insurance (or excess liability insurance) boosts coverage on general liability, commercial auto, or employer's liability policies.

 Commercial auto insurance is usually required for business-owned vehicles.
 It covers the cost of accidents involving a grocery store's delivery truck or other vehicle.